Affiliate links on Android Authority may earn us a commission. Learn more.

 Midjourney’s higher-end plans grant you unlimited images in Relaxed mode, but you’ll have to wait as long as 10 minutes.
 If you don’t need the absolute best quality, we recommend checking out the many Midjourney alternatives.
 While most free options haven’t caught up to Midjourney yet, they’re still plenty of fun to use.

 Midjourney was trained on existing image samples, including art from various sources, to generate brand-new pictures.
 Some artists believe that AI image generators have infringed on their copyright by using their work for training.
 However, the other side argues that the training process falls under the category of fair use.

 No, Midjourney cannot create a full video.
 But if you only want a process video of Midjourney’s image generation process, you can add the –video parameter to the end of your prompts.

-Midjourney uses a machine learning technique known as diffusion, but it’s unclear if it’s based on the open-source Stable Diffusion model.
+Midjourney uses a machine learning technique known as diffusion, but it’s unclear if it’s partially based on the open-source Stable Diffusion model.

 No, Midjourney is a closed-source and proprietary tool developed by a San Francisco-based research startup.
 It aims to turn profitable.

 Midjourney is owned by an independent research firm with the same name.
 The image generator was founded in San Francisco by David Holz, who also co-founded the hand-tracking company Leap Motion a decade prior.